danuhnder/CV/README.md

 Summary
 -------

 Hi, I'm Dan.
 I'm a freshly-minted full-stack developer with a HUGE pile of enthusiasm to learn.
-I had a cute side gig as the neighbourhood's PC troubleshooter when I was in my teens, decided I 'didn't want to be a computer person' and wandered in the wilderness for a couple of decades.
-Now I'm back (from outer space) and have realised this is a great place to put my passion.
+Ever since my first PC I've loved troubleshooting (and made a little money doing it around the neghbourhood in my teens).
+I ended up studying science rather than computer science, branched into teaching, ended up as a waiter once .

 I LOVE figuring stuff out.
 When a system is put in front of me - a new codebase, a building diagram, a boardgame I haven't played - I want to experience and understand as much of it as possible.
 And then I want to engage with my peers re: the system, to help clarify my understanding AND to help interpret for others who aren't at the same stage of understanding.
 And then I want to improve it!